 Unlike chemical fertilizers and even some compost, worm castings are safe to apply directly to plants without mixing into the soil or watering down.
 The worms' digestive process breaks down nutrients into forms that are immediately beneficial to plants, so there's no risk of burning tender seedlings with an accidental over-application.

-Worm castings are packed with beneficial microbes, especially healthy fungi.
-These colonize the soil and even the surfaces of your plants, crowding out any nasty disease causing organisms that might want to attack your garden.
+Worm castings are packed with beneficial microbes, delicious fungi.
+These colonize the soil and even the surfaces of your plants, crowding out any nasty disease-causing organisms that might want to attack your garden.
 To maximize this disease-preventing power, make a worm casting tea by placing a cloth bag filled with worm castings in a bucket of water.
 When the water is the color of dark tea, use a sprayer or watering can to wet your plants with it, helping to build up that disease barrier.

 Builds up soil

 Carbon is the building block for all plants, and worm castings are an excellent source of it.
-Not only do they provide the basic necessities for strong, healthy plants, worm castings also provide plant-accessible micronutrients that will help you grow bigger, brighter flowers and more flavorful vegetables.
+Not only do they provide the necessities for vigorous, healthy plants, worm castings also offer plant-accessible micronutrients that will help you grow bigger, brighter flowers and more flavorful vegetables.